Friend butterfly, friend butterfly, go fetch them one and all!

 But I think Autumn sunshine is the best!

-Michaelmas, or the Feast of Saint Michael and All Angels, takes place each year on September 29th.
-Its close proximity to the equinox makes it an ideal time to celebrate the change of the seasons, and to prepare for the waning of daylight that happens as we turn away from the sun (at least here in the Northern Hemisphere).
-A celebration for the Archangel Michael, who symbolizes light and protection against evil, helps to prepare one to face not only the physical darkness of the fall and winter months, but also the metaphoric darkness that we face both in the world and in ourselves.
-With a young child involved it seemed best to keep the mood cheerful and light, and to keep the focus on the preparation of food and assembling of supplies.
-Zane and I spent our day gathering wild asters and getting ready to prepare our Michaelmas feast (see recipes below).
+Michaelmas, or the Feast of Saint Michael and All Angels, is celebrated each year on September 29th.
+Its close proximity to the equinox makes it an ideal time to recognize the change of the seasons, and to prepare for the waning of daylight that happens as we turn away from the sun (at least here in the Northern Hemisphere).
+A celebration for the Archangel Michael, who symbolizes light and protects against evil, helps to prepare one to face not only the physical darkness of the fall and winter months, but also the metaphoric darkness that we face both in the world and in ourselves.
+While we certainly don’t want to terrify our children, we must guide them as they inevitably begin to see the world as it truly is.
+The Christian apologist C.S.
+Lewis remarked in his essay On Three Ways of Writing for Children:

 1 large onion, chopped